ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a minimalistic C++ Qt5 WebKit graphical framework for local CGI-like or AJAX Perl5 scripts executed without a web server as desktop applications.
+Perl Executing Browser (PEB) is a minimalistic C++ Qt5 WebKit graphical framework for local CGI-like or AJAX Perl5 scripts executed without a web server as desktop data-driven applications.
 Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests.
 HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives

-* **1. Fast and easy graphical framework for desktop scripts:**
+* **1. Fast and easy graphical framework for Perl5 desktop applications:**
-    use Perl5, JavaScript, HTML5 and CSS to craft and deploy rapidly beautiful desktop applications;
+    use Perl5, JavaScript, HTML5 and CSS to create beautiful desktop data-driven applications;

 * **2. Zero installation when needed:**
     put together your Perl5 scripts and your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from any folder;